Aquilla, Missouri

 Aquilla is an unincorporated community in Stoddard County, in the U.S. state of Missouri.

 History

 A post office called Aquilla was established in 1892, and remained in operation until 1908.
 Some say the name Aquilla is Latin meaning "eagle", while others believe Aquilla is named after a character in the Bible.

 In 1925, Aquilla had 45 inhabitants.
+In 2017, an artificial lake was constructed next to Bo Geary Circle.
+There is also one farmer's market, Shady Oak's, that opened in the area around the same time.